 - Discounts on restaurants, attractions and entertainment

 - Cards for up to 2 children under 10 are free

 The Copenhagen Card is available as a 24, 48, 72, or 120 hour card both for adults and children.
-Since you will have 2 days in Copenhagen, the best one to purchase is the 48 hour card.

 Have you traveled to Copenhagen?
 What were your favorite things to do?